-It's also a good idea to tie your equipment to the boat for easier recovery if you capsize and never carry your shooting weapon slung over your shoulder as it could drag you to the bottom if you fall into the water.
+It's also a good idea to tie your equipment to the boat for easier recovery if you capsize.

 If you are wearing full-length chest waders, tighten the belt enough to prevent water from getting inside the boots if you fall into the water.